-Gavalochori Chania: Gavalochori is a traditional settlement, part of Apokoronos area and lies about 26 km south east of Chania Town.
+Gavalochori Chania: Gavalochori is a traditional settlement, part of Apokoronos area and lies about 26 km south-east of Chania Town.
 Several interesting samples of folk architecture are found in the village and most of the inhabitants deal with agriculture and produce olive oil figs, almonds and honey.

-In Gavalochori, there are two important churches that date from the 16th century, the church of Virgin Mary and the church of Agios Sergios.
+In Gavalochori, there are two important churches that date from the 16th century, the church of the Virgin Mary and the church of Agios Sergios.
 There is also a folklore museum with interesting and valuable exhibits, including folk costumes, old coins, weaponry, old furniture and other items of daily use.
 In close distance are the popular tourist resorts of Chania, such as Almyrida, Georgioupoli and Kalyves.